Stop Foreclosure San Diego: We Can Help

 What is Foreclosure?

 Foreclosure is a legal process in which a lender attempts to recover the amount owed on a defaulted loan by taking ownership of the property and selling it.
 After applying for bankruptcy, homeowners can begin planning for mortgage rearrangements and repayments.
 In San Diego, foreclosure can occur through either a judicial or non-judicial process.
 A judicial foreclosure involves filing a lawsuit to obtain a court order to sell the property, while a non-judicial foreclosure is used when a power-of-sale clause is included in the deed, giving a trustee the power to sell the home to pay off the debt.
+Non judicial foreclosures are generally faster and do not require court involvement, making them the most common method in California, especially in San Diego.
+After a non-judicial foreclosure auction, the winning bidder receives a trustee’s deed, transferring ownership of the property to the purchaser.
 Understanding the foreclosure process is crucial for homeowners facing financial hardship, as it can help them explore options to avoid foreclosure and protect their financial future.
 Different types of foreclosure processes in California, including both non-judicial and judicial foreclosures, highlight the various methods lenders can use for foreclosing on properties.

 Common Causes of Foreclosure